freebsd/freebsd-quarterly/2020q4/embedded-lab.md

 with an environment due to power issues.
 USB is not made for power isolation, which is causing issues w/ power control.
-The existing board, the A64-lTS, is using a USB serial console adapter that is optionally isolated, ensuring that there is no problems w/ power control.
+The existing board, the A64-lTS, is using a USB serial console adapter that is opto-isolated, ensuring that there is no problems w/ power control.
 But there I have not found a solution for high speed USB.
 I believe that cutting the VBUS (power) line of a USB cable would allow fine grain power control, but tests have not been conducted yet.